ldenoue/wordseek/README.md

 Text elements are removed from the event loop using the CSS  rule pointer-events:none.
 Without the rectangles behind each character, the event would not fire unless the mouse or finger was touching the glyph.

+Solutions are added as invisible SVG lines under the text grid (so they appear below the text).
+When the user has found a word, CSS turns the visibility to 'visible'.

 A neat CSS animation shows the number of words found in the current round.
 Again, the CSS pointer-events:none is used to prevent stealing events destined to the grid